PConley4/RPS-Simulator/README.md

 # RPS-Simulator
-A basic C program for a RPS game.
+A intermediate C program for a RPS game.